Indigenous people of the Everglades region: Earliest peoples

 Humans first inhabited the peninsula of Florida approximately 15,000 years ago when it looked vastly different.
 The west coast extended about 100 mi to the west of its current location.
 The landscape had large dunes and sweeping winds characteristic of an arid region, and pollen samples show foliage was limited to small stands of oak, and scrub bushes.
 As earth's glacial ice retreated, winds slowed and vegetation became more prevalent and varied.
-The Paleo-Indian diets were dominated by small plants and the wild game available, which included saber-toothed cats, ground sloths, and spectacled bears.
-The Pleistocene megafauna died out around 11,000 years ago.
+Archaeologists have found direct evidence that Paleoindians in Florida hunted mammoths, mastodons, Bison antiquus, and giant tortoises.
+The bones of other large and small animals, including ground sloths, tapirs, horses, camelids, deer, fish, turtles, shellfish, snakes, raccoons, opossums, and muskrats are associated with Paleoindian sites.
 Around 6,500 years ago, the climate of Florida began to change, and the land became much wetter.
 Paleo-Indians spent more time in camps and less time traveling in between sources of water.

 The Paleo-Indians then slowly adapted and became the Archaic peoples of the Florida peninsula, most probably due to the extinction of big game.
 Archaic people were primarily hunter-gatherers who depended on smaller game and fish, and relied more than their predecessors on plants for food.
 They were able to adapt to the shifting climate and the resulting change of animal and plant populations.
 Florida experienced a prolonged drought at the onset of the Early Archaic era that lasted until the Middle Archaic period.
 Although the population decreased overall on the peninsula, the use of tools increased significantly during this time; artifacts have shown that these people used drills, knives, choppers, atlatls, and awls made from stone, antlers, and bone.

-During the Late Archaic period, the climate became wetter again, and by approximately 3000 BCE, the rise of water tables allowed an increase in population and cultural development.
-Florida Indians formed into three similar but distinct cultures, Okeechobee, Caloosahatchee, and Glades, named for the bodies of water around which they were centered.
+Southern Florida became very dry during the early Archaic, from 9000 to 7000 BCE.
+Known Paleo-Indian sites were abandoned During that time, and the population in the region was very sparse, if any.
+Starting in the Middle Archaic, around 6500 BCE, Florida became wetter, but southern Florida remained relatively dry.
+Lake Okeechobee had not formed, and with almost no surface runoff, there were no brackish estuaries along the coasts.
+During the Late Archaic period, the climate continued getting wetter, and by approximately 3000 BCE, the water table had risen.
+Pre-creamic archaeological sites from this period have been found near the coasts and in the Big Cypress Swamp, but there is no certain evidence of human presence in the Everglades proper, which was still developing and had not reached its pre-drainange (prior to 1905) extent.